adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The country of the Quadlings seemed rich and happy.
 There were good fields, well-paved roads and pretty rippling brooks with strong bridges across them everywhere.
 The fences and houses and bridges were all painted bright red.

-The Good Witch Grants Dorothy’s Wish
+## The Good Witch Grants Dorothy’s Wish

 Glinda sat upon a throne of rubies.
-She was both beauti- ful and young.
+She was both beautiful and young.
 Her dress was pure white, but her eyes were blue, and they looked kindly upon the little girl.

 "What can I do for you, my child?" she asked.
 Dorothy told the Witch all her story.